Distributed graph problems through an automata-theoretic lens: Correctness of the classification of problems

 Now we have two ingredients: a not-necessarily-proper edge coloring $f$ with $|Q|$ colors, and a partial node coloring $g$ with $2$ colors.
 These complement each other: all internal nodes in monochromatic paths of $f$ are properly $2$-colored in $g$.
 Hence we can use $g$ to find a proper edge $3$-coloring $h$ of each monochromatic path, e.g.\ as follows: Nodes of color $1$ are active and send proposals to adjacent nodes of color $2$ (proposals are sent in the order of unique identifiers), nodes of color $2$ accept the first proposal that they get (breaking ties with unique identifiers), and this way we can find a maximal matching within each monochromatic path.
 Each such matching forms one color class in $h$; we delete the edges that are colored and repeat.
 After three such iterations all internal edges of monochromatic paths are properly colored in $h$; then $h$ is easy to extend so that also the edges near the endpoints of monochromatic paths have colors different from their monochromatic neighbors (monochromatic paths of length two are also easy to $3$-color).
 Now the pairs $(f(e), h(e))$ form a proper edge coloring with $3|Q|$ colors, and we can finally reduce the number of colors down to $3$. \end{proof}

-In both of the following lemmas to be applicable also to the case of a path, we always assume that the ``witness'' of any specific behavior happens somewhere in the middle of a cyclepath and not next to the endpoints.
+In both of the following lemmas to be applicable also to the case of a path, we always assume that the ``witness'' of any specific behavior happens somewhere in the middle of a cycle or a path and not next to the endpoints.

-\begin{lemma} Let $\Pi$ be an $\LCL$ problem that is solvable in cyclepaths of length $n$ for infinitely many values of $n$.
-Assume that $\A$ solves $\Pi$ in for all solvable instances, and assume that for arbitrarily large values of $n$, we can find a cyclepath of length $n$ such that there are two edges $e_1$ and $e_2$ with the following properties: \begin{itemize} \item The distance between $e_1$ and $e_2$, and the distance between each $e_i$ and the nearest degree-$1$ node (if any) is more than $n/10$. \item Algorithm $\A$ labels both $e_1$ and $e_2$ with the same state $q$ that is not flexible. \end{itemize} Then the round complexity of $\A$ has to be $\Omega(n)$. \end{lemma}
+\begin{lemma} Let $\Pi$ be an $\LCL$ problem that is solvable in cycles or paths of length $n$ for infinitely many values of $n$.
+Assume that $\A$ solves $\Pi$ in for all solvable instances, and assume that for arbitrarily large values of $n$, we can find a cycle or a path of length $n$ such that there are two edges $e_1$ and $e_2$ with the following properties: \begin{itemize}[noitemsep] \item The distance between $e_1$ and $e_2$, and the distance between each $e_i$ and the nearest degree-$1$ node (if any) is more than $n/10$. \item Algorithm $\A$ labels both $e_1$ and $e_2$ with the same state $q$ that is not flexible. \end{itemize} Then the round complexity of $\A$ has to be $\Omega(n)$. \end{lemma}

 \begin{proof} We give the proof for the case of a path; the case of a cycle is similar.
 To reach a contradiction, assume the complexity of $\A$ is sublinear.
 Pick a sufficiently large $n$ such that the algorithm runs in $r \ll n/20$ rounds and paths of length $n$ are solvable.
 Decompose the path $G$ in fragments